richardschoen/MonoOniSamples/README.md

 **MonoXmlToCsv** - Sample for an XML file to a CSV file.<br> https://github.com/richardschoen/MonoOniSamples/tree/master/MonoXmlFileToCsv/MonoXmlFileToCsv

-**MonoDirList** - Sample of crawling IBM i IFS directory tree to list all objects in selected subdirectory and children to an IFS file and OUTFILE PF. https://github.com/richardschoen/MonoOniSamples/tree/master/MonoDirList/MonoDirList
+**MonoDirList** - Sample of crawling IBM i IFS directory tree to list all objects in selected subdirectory and children to an IFS file and OUTFILE PF.<br>
+https://github.com/richardschoen/MonoOniSamples/tree/master/MonoDirList/MonoDirList

 **Installing Samples in IFS Using Git**<br>